 - Manufacturers will be increasingly motivated to implement smart technology in order to keep pace with competitors who are seeing the benefits of the same.

-The costs of aftermarket sensors and other smart factory software and equipment continues to drop, while the benefits - more proactive and effective maintenance, greater insight into process efficiency, a reduction in overall operating costs - become ever-more apparent.
+The costs of aftermarket sensors and other smart factory software and equipment continues to drop, while the benefits - more proactive and effective maintenance, greater insight into process efficiency, and a reduction in overall operating costs - become ever-more apparent.

 As ESG - environmental, social and governance - issues become more of a concern for manufacturers, the importance of sustainable processes and pursuit of carbon-neutral practices will become more prominent.
 In addition to sustainability requirements for government, municipal, and institutional contracts, manufacturers can expect to see more ESG requirements from commercial customers as well.

 The initial worldwide supply chain disruption of 2020 continued to make waves in 2021, driving home just how precarious the normal status quo has been for nearly every facility and business.
 Thus, it is unsurprising that in 2022, the supply chain will continue to hold a prominent position as an area for continuous monitoring, management, and improvement, with facilities seeking creative ways to add flexibility and reliability while also retaining value.
 Data is one such means, with data-driven inventory management as an effective way to identify previously unknown supply chain efficiencies.
 Manufacturers can use data to more quickly adapt to the uncertainties of the COVID-affected supply chain landscape and work to minimize disruptions, which continue to be unpredictable.